Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 But the massive cliff near Beaver Creek had enticed its first settlers centuries before that.
 A real hidden gem even back then, the region provided protection and abundance of food.
 While the river and fertile soil ensured a steady supply of food, the giant limestone cliff enabled the ancient tribes to build their primitive abodes.
 Nearly 20 rooms were built inside the rocky wall.

 The Sinagua Indians left Montezuma Castle by 1425.
 What forced them to get moving is still a mystery to be uncovered.
-Their old dwellings, however, have been protected and shared with those who long to see more of Arizona and its best-kept secrets and hidden gems.
+Their old dwellings, however, have been protected and shared with those who long to see more of the best-kept secrets of Arizona.

 Montezuma Castle – an Unusual Castle in the Arizona, Roads and Destinations, roadsanddestinations.com